sinarazi/Froth_flotation_Computer_Vision/README.md

 # Instance_segmentation_froth_flotation

 Final project of university of Tabriz.
-An state-of-the-art project based on froth flotataion process, and the dataset is shown below.
+A cutting-edge project based on froth flotataion process, and the dataset is shown below.

 <img src ="Images/1.png" width="300">

 # Single Shot Detector (SSD) with Residual network 50:
 An state-of-the-art computer vision based algorithms so as to detected projected shadows of the dataset (objects) appropriately.
+These cluster based objects should be detected by model.

 # Experiments:
 I annotated more than a thousand of the froth flotation dataset by ‘labelimg’, and then converted